Find a Lender-Approved Local Conveyancer in Chantry

 Recently asked questions about conveyancing in Chantry

-I have justbeen informed that Stirling Law have closed.
-They conducted my conveyancing in Chantry for a purchase of a leasehold apartment 12 months ago.
-How can I be sure that the property is registered correctly in the name of the former proprietor?
+I have justdiscovered that Stirling Law have closed.
+They carried out my conveyancing in Chantry for a purchase of a freehold house 10 months ago.
+How can I establish that the property is not still registered in the name of the former proprietor?

-The easiest way to check if the property is in your name, you can make a search of the land registry (£3.00).
+The easiest method to check if the property is registered to you, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Chantry conveyancing specialists.

 Last updated